alxm/siter/README.markdown

 #### marker

 Siter pages start with variable and macro definitions, followed by a special marker.
 Everything following that marker is considered page content.
 The default marker is `~~~`, but you can specify a different one like `*****` in this file.

-#### out

-Siter writes generated pages to `siter-out/`.
-You can specify a different output directory in this file.

 #### tags